 - 2.1 An employee who is adopting a child will be granted leave under this arrangement.
-This policy applies to adoption (normally from outside the family unit) only, and does not include fostering. - 2.2 This policy is designed to enable adopting parents to spend time with the children when it is most needed, i.e. when the child(ren) first joins the family unit rather than when adoption becomes legal. - 2.3 Both paid adoption leave and paid paternity leave are available to employees where an adoption agency notifies the adopter of a match with a child on or after 1st April 2007. - 2.4 To qualify for adoption leave, an employee must: - Have been formally notified that they have been newly matched with a child for adoption by an adoption agency.
-There is no qualifying period required in order to take adoption leave.
+This policy applies to adoption (normally from outside the family unit) only, and does not include fostering. - 2.2 This policy is designed to enable adopting parents to spend time with the children when it is most needed, i.e. when the child(ren) first joins the family unit rather than when adoption becomes legal. - 2.3 Both paid adoption leave and paid paternity leave are available to employees where an adoption agency notifies the adopter of a match with a child on or after 1st April 2007. - 2.4 To qualify for adoption leave, an employee must: - Have been formally notified that they have been newly matched with a child for adoption by an adoption agency. - Have worked continuously for the Authority for 26 weeks ending with the week in which they are notified of being match with a child for adoption.